-- All letters in acronyms - The initial letter of the first word in a list item - The initial letter of the first word in a callout - The initial letter of a key name ("Enter," "Ctrl," "Shift," "Alt," "Tab") - The initial letter of a sentence.
+- All letters in acronyms - The initial letter of the first word in a list item - The initial letter of the first word in a callout - The initial letter of a key name (Enter, Ctrl, Shift, Alt, Tab) - The initial letter of a sentence

-Avoid starting a sentence with a command name or application name if it has a lowercase initial letter (e.g., "iCare," etc.).
+Avoid starting a sentence with a command name or application name having a lowercase initial letter (e.g., "iCare," etc.).

-Ask the point of contact to verify capitalization of all variables, field names, options, keys, file names, etc. that cannot be verified by examining roll-and-scroll text captures.
+Ask the point of contact to verify capitalization of all variables, field names, options, keys, file names, etc. that cannot be verified by other means.